 Table of Contents

-See the fact file below for more information on the Indian Ocean or alternatively, you can download our 21-page Indian Ocean worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Indian Ocean, or alternatively, you can download our 21-page Indian Ocean worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - An ocean is a body of saltwater, and the oceans of the world cover approximately 70.8% of the surface of Earth and contain 97% of Earth’s water.

 - The Indian Ocean is the third largest of the world’s oceans covering 7,240,000 sq mi (70,560,000 km2), approximately one-fifth of the total ocean area of the world.